Arya-Gherde/Healthcare-Analytics/README.md

 • Caucasian patients formed the largest ethnic group, but strong representation was also noted among African and Asian populations, highlighting the importance of culturally inclusive healthcare approaches.

-• Patient intake data revealed spikes in 2016 and 2019, which could correspond to external events or increased awareness — worthy of further investigation.
+• Patient intake data revealed spikes in 2016 and 2019, which could correspond to external events or increased awareness, worthy of further investigation.

 ## 🎯 Goals :